Michael Hastings, Baron Hastings of Scarisbrick: Journalism and business career

-Political and philanthropic career

-In February 1986, Hastings received a phone call from the PM's adviser to work alongside the Government and help deal with the problems surrounding the urban riots of the time (1981/1985) arising from a sense of frustration by disenfranchised young black men.
-He was called to strategic meetings No10, and gave up teaching going into largely black areas to build confidence and trust among these disadvantaged communities, which he did for five years.

-As someone who for a long time was always meeting and being in contact with politicians, he was first approached by Paddy Ashdown MP in his resignation honours options to consider a life peerage under Lib Dem patronage but turned down the offer.
-He was later offered a peerage by other senior political figures but declined once more as it was politically aligned.
-Eventually, however, he was approached by the Independent Appointments Commission, accepted their offer, and was elevated to the Peerage in December 2005, taking the title of his boarding school.

 House of Lords

 In 2005, Hastings was awarded a peerage to the House of Lords by Queen Elizabeth II, where he sits as a crossbencher.
 In the same year he also received the UNICEF award from the UK Chancellor for his "outstanding contribution to understanding and effecting solutions for Africa's children".
 Hastings is Chairman of the Council of ZANE, a development aid agency focused on Zimbabwe, and vice president of Tear Fund.
 In 2011, he became vice president of UNICEF, the UN Children's and Education Fund.

 Hastings was chairman of Millennium Promise UK and a member of the global Millennium Promise board.
 In 2010, he was a leading advisor to the Chatham House enquiry into the Future Role of the UK in Foreign Affairs.
 He sat on the council of the Overseas Development Institute in the UK and previously on the Center for Global Development in the US.